Tram types in Adelaide: 100 Series (Bombardier Flexity Classic)

 Adelaide's tramway revival, which was first seen in the 2005 upgrading of the Glenelg tram line, continued with a $58 million investment in the first vehicles of a modern tram fleet.
 Starting in January 2006, eleven Bombardier Flexity Classic vehicles began operation, progressively replacing the Type H trams, by then 77 years old.

 Bombardier had won the supply tender against one other bidder, receiving an initial order for nine trams in September 2004.
-The company was able to effect unusually quick delivery by supplying them on the back of a large order under way for VGF, the Frankfurt Transport Company.
+The company was able to effect unusually quick delivery from its factory in Bautzen, Germany, by supplying them on the back of a large order under way for VGF, the Frankfurt Transport Company.

-Built in Bautzen, Germany, the trams are s) long, articulated in three segments, with low floor height for 70 per cent of the vehicle.
-Bombardier emphasises the technically mature, tried-and-tested standard elements of the Classic range (one of four main product groups), the light-weight welded steel construction which enables repair works at the transport authority's own workshops, and conventional wheel-set bogies to maximise the quality of ride and reduce wheel wear.
+The trams are 30.04 m long, articulated in three segments, with low floor height for 70 per cent of the vehicle.

 Several of the earlier Flexity cars were unloaded at Adelaide's Outer Harbor; later deliveries were first shipped to Melbourne and offloaded there before being hauled by road to Adelaide.

 Initially the trams' air conditioning systems, built for the Hamburg climate, failed to cope with Adelaide's high summer temperatures, but they were rectified by engineering changes in 2007.

 Another two Flexity trams were ordered in time for the Victoria Square to City West route extension to Adelaide railway station that opened in October 2007.
 By 2008 the state government was reported to be considering the unusual step of lengthening the trams, instead of purchasing more, to accommodate increasing passenger numbers.
 However, an order was placed with Bombardier in September 2008 for an additional four trams for the route extension from North Terrace to the Adelaide Entertainment Centre.

 With the introduction of the Flexity Classic, the Department of Planning, Transport and Infrastructure changed the MTT's alphabetical classification of tram types to a numeric system, and the Flexity Classics became the 100 Series.
-In informal parlance they are generally referred to as "Flexities".
+In informal parlance they are often referred to as "Flexities"; to the general public they are "yellow trams".